TeachBooks/mirror_mude_book/book/fvm/getting_started.md

 + w\frac{\partial}{\partial z}
 $$

-The Laplacian is defined as $\nabla^2$ applied to a scalar, which produces a scalar quantity:
+The Laplacian is defined as $\nabla^2$, and is the divergence of the gradient $\nabla \cdot \nabla$.
+When applied to a scalar it produces a scalar quantity:

 $$
 \nabla^2 \phi